-I most recently very briefly dated someone who was twenty-eight, giving us an eleven year age gap and one gaping mass of separation over one tiny, HUGE issue.
-I was ready for a long-term commitment, as in, where’s my copy of Better Homes and Gardens, and she was still in school.
+I most recently very briefly dated someone who was twenty-two, giving us a nineteen year age gap and one gaping mass of separation over one tiny, HUGE issue.
+I was ready for a settled down life, as in, where’s my copy of Better Homes and Gardens, and she was still in school.
 We discussed the fact that after graduation, she had plans of applying to grad schools, many of which were across the country.
 And yes, school doesn’t last forever, but beyond college, someone much younger probably won’t be finding job stability for several years, meaning she may need to relocate.
 While moving to a new city can be a grand adventure, chances are you are already settled into your life and career right where you are.
 It doesn’t make your relationship impossible, but it can cause a strain.
-Turns out, I’m not into strain.
-But if you’re in it to win it with someone younger, and you see a future there – go get it!
+Turns out, I’m not into the strain.
+But if you’re in it to win it with someone younger, and you see a future there, go for it.
 But accept that you may live apart for a period of time.

 How to Cope- Recognize that you are actually still quite young.
 I’m serious.
 Don’t get set in your ways.
 Go ahead and let her show you where the cool kids hang.
 You are not too old to go to the parties, even if your right knee sort of aches after dancing.
 Or walking for more than hour.
 No, she won’t truly be able to understand why your hangovers are so much worse than hers, or that 4 a.m. feels less like a fun night out and more like night of the living dead to you.
 But that’s ok.